ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network with One Node.md

 $ geth --identity="Node01" --datadir="./Node01" -verbosity 6 --port 30301 --rpcport 8101 --networkid="12345" --nodiscover console 2>> ./Node01.log
 ```

 This will open a geth console (as below) for a node named `Node01` whose `--datadir` is `./Node01`.
 The `--nodiscover` flag turns off peer discovery and prevents geth from trying to find peers for your network id on the internet.
-The `2>> ./Node01.log` flag redirects thegeth output to the `Node01.log` log file.
+The `2>> ./Node01.log` flag redirects the geth output to the `Node01.log` log file.

 ``` bash
 Welcome to the Geth JavaScript console!